Macanijus/Medusa-Storefront/README.md

 ### Key Features

-1.Display all products available in the store.
+“*”Display all products available in the store.

-2.Enable users to choose the size before adding products to the cart.
+“*”Enable users to choose the size before adding products to the cart.

-3.Implement a shopping cart functionality to add and remove products.
+“*”Implement a shopping cart functionality to add and remove products.

-4.Create a responsive layout for seamless user experience across devices.
+“*”Create a responsive layout for seamless user experience across devices.

-5.I have enhanced the project by implementing an admin dashboard feature, which provides additional functionality and control for managing the online store.
+“*”I have enhanced the project by implementing an admin dashboard feature, which provides additional functionality and control for managing the online store.

 ### Project Details

-Duration: 2 weeks
+“*”Duration: 2 weeks

-Technology: React, Medusa Store API
+“*”Technology: React, Medusa Store API

-Styling: Basic CSS
+“*”Styling: Basic CSS

 ### Challenges Faced